Abdel Halim Hafez: Death

 Abdel Halim died of liver failure as a complication from Schistosoma mansoni (reference St. George's University School of Medicine) on 30 March 1977 (a few months before his 48th birthday) while undergoing treatment for Bilharzia in King's College Hospital, London.

-His funeral in Cairo was attended by millions of people – more than any funeral in the history of the Middle East, other than that of President Nasser.
-Halim was reported to have had many more dreams and goals that he wanted to achieve, though his early death prevented him from doing so.
+His funeral in Cairo was attended by tens of thousands of people Halim was reported to have had many more dreams and goals that he wanted to achieve, though his early death prevented him from doing so.
 In the wake of Halim's passing, it was documented people committed suicide, including at least four women committing suicide by jumping off a balcony during his funeral march.
 He was buried in Al Bassatin Cemetery in Cairo.